phate09/ToDoChores/readme.md

 3. Start Chores
 4. Don't Close Widget while do chores
 5. after task end (or when you want), close widget ( Key "V")

+Open Mod in-game menu (default Key "O") for changing some options
+1. Size of the planting batch
+2. Chop down only adult trees
+3. Prefer tools made of gold when crafting new tools

 Widget Icon Explain
 -----------------------------